spcourse/website/_schedules/Normal SP1+SP2 S2/index.md

 - quickly learn to use new python packages and know how to find documentation for them;
 - import and analyze data;
 - create advanced plots.
-### After Data Processing, you:

-- can read data into your programs from several structured standard formats;
-- can transform data into a form suitable for further analysis by combining basic operators;
-- can build meaningful visualizations of your data;
-- understand how to write programs that are easy to understand for yourself and other programmers;
-- are capable of using advanced programming concepts (like object oriented programming).

 ## Course Structure